Natsume & Natsume

 Natsume & Natsume (なつめとなつめ, Natsume to Natsume) is a Japanese manga series written and illustrated by Shunsuke Sorato.
-It began serialization on the Pixiv Comic website under Micro Magazine's Comic Elmo label in June 2020.
+It was serialized on the Pixiv Comic website under Micro Magazine's Comic Elmo label from June 2020 to April 2025, with its chapters collected in eight volumes.
+A sequel, titled Natsume & Natsume: more Perfume, began serialization on the same website in July 2025.